semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 <span style="color: orange">The second part indicates on which index (an index could be compared to an SQL database) your
 query will be performed, and what is the type (a type could be compared to an SQL table) of the document. **From now, I will write indices and types in orange**</span>

-<span style="color: chartreuse">The last part might be used to indicate which operation we want to do, and parameters can be set here.
+<span style="color: ForestGreen">The last part might be used to indicate which operation we want to do, and parameters can be set here.
 Note the uderscore (`_`) before the
 action name). **From now, I will write actions and parameters in green.**</span>

 ### Create an Index